 The Lord sent Bishop Williams and his beautiful wife of 28 years, First Lady René D Williams with their three children Aaron, Ashante’, and Andrew to Binghamton New York in 2001.
-They also are blessed with three grandsons Amani Mario Lee Hayward, Joel Jacymill Concepcion, Aaron Jermaine Jr., and a granddaughter Gia Marie Williams.
+They also are blessed with four grandsons Amani Mario Lee Hayward, Joel Jacymill Concepcion, Aaron Jermaine Jr., Jovanni Elijah Concepcion, and a granddaughter Gia Marie Williams.

 Bishop Williams served faithfully in the church in various capacities.
 He was the district number six Sunday school superintendent; and has also served as YPWW president and teacher, Sunday school teacher, and held positions on the usher board and brotherhood.
 During his earlier years as a saved individual, he served faithfully as a deacon, chaplain, and was always counted upon as a member of the Housekeeping department to make sure the church was ready for any service.
 He always found time for the outreach ministry.
 Other ministries close to his heart are youth ministries, Bishop Williams could always be found mentoring young people from the streets, working in the jail ministry, witnessing and praying for those who are incarcerated.
 He also enjoyed the hospital ministry, praying for those whom were sick and afflicted assured God would always deliver.
 Mario is very active in his community with opportunities for Broome Incorporated, the Broome County Council of Churches, and has worked with the Martin Luther King Commission.
 Bishop Williams and the River of life Ministries assisted the community with the cleanup from the devastating flood of 2010 and financially contributed to families that were impacted.